Nationwide Children's Hospital: Research

 Children's Hospital Investigative Laboratory Division, CHILD, was created in the 1950s when the hospital realized a separate organization was needed to manage research.
 The first medical science research building at [Nationwide] Children's Hospital, Ross Hall, was completed in 1961.
 CHILD evolved into Children's Hospital Research Foundation, a non-profit corporation that was incorporated on May 12, 1964.
-Two years later in 1966, research expenditures exceeded $1 million for the first time.
-And in 1987, the new Wexner Center for Pediatric Research opened.
+In 1966, research expenditures exceeded $1 million for the first time.
+In 1987, the new Wexner Center for Pediatric Research opened.
 In 2003, Children's Hospital Research Foundation was renamed the Columbus Children's Research Institute.
-Also that year, the Research Institute not only began a human testing phase for a new HIV/AIDS vaccine, but they finished the year with $34 million in external research awards.
+In the same year, the Research Institute not only began a human testing phase for a new HIV/AIDS vaccine, but they finished the year with $34 million in external research awards.
 A new 160000 sqft research building opened in 2004.
 In 2006, the Nationwide Foundation donated a 10-year, $50 million gift to support child safety and injury prevention, neonatal intensive care, and the heart center at Nationwide Children's Hospital.
 In 2007, the Columbus Children's Research Institute was renamed The Research Institute at Nationwide Children's Hospital.

 Prominent researchers at this institute include neurologist Jerry Mendell, who led the world's first clinical trial for gene therapy for duchenne muscular dystrophy at the institute in 2007.